What qualities, exactly, separate a strong company culture from a weak one?

 The tricky part when it comes to improving company culture, of course, is knowing where to start.
 The huge number of variables (mentioned above) that contribute to the quality of the employee experience can make it difficult for managers to identify what, specifically, they should focus on first.
 However, the good news is that building a strong company culture is far simpler than you might think.

-In this article, we’ll highlight five different ways that managers can start to build a strong company culture that will improve employee retention and attract top talent.
+In this article, we’ll highlight four different ways that managers can start to build a strong company culture that will improve employee retention and attract top talent.

 4 Quick and Easy Ways to Start Improving Your Company’s Culture